jamesallardice/jslint-error-explanations/articles.md

  - {{var}} is defined but never used
  - {{a}} was used before it was defined
  - Unexpected use of 'with' statement
- - Wrapping non-IIFE function literals in parens is unnecessary
+ - `unnecessary-function-parens.md` - ~~Wrapping non-IIFE function literals in
+   parens is unnecessary~~
  - Expected literal to be on the right side of {{a}}
  - Combine this with the previous 'var' statement
  - Non-quoted property '{{key}}' found